 The western section of the Elizabeth line route will run on the existing rail network from Paddington to Heathrow and Reading.

-A number of major upgrades are being carried out by Network Rail on this section of the route in preparation for the arrival of Elizabeth line services.
-The Crossrail project will provide new trains, better stations and easier, more reliable journeys for passengers in west London, South Bucks and Berkshire.
+A number of major upgrades have been carried out by Network Rail on this section of the route in preparation for the arrival of Elizabeth line services.
+The Crossrail project is providing new trains, better stations and easier, more reliable journeys for passengers in west London, South Bucks and Berkshire.

-Major improvements are being delivered to stations across the western section of the route, including:
+Major improvements delivered to stations across the western section of the route include:

 - New, bright, spacious ticket halls at a number of stations in west London

-- New lifts and footbridges where required to ensure step-free access to all platforms serving the Elizabeth line at every station
+- New lifts and footbridges to ensure step-free access to all platforms serving the Elizabeth line at every station*

 - New signage, help points, customer information screens and CCTV.